martinsbalodis/web-scraper-chrome-extension/docs/Scraping a site.md

 After you have created selectors for the *sitemap* you can start scraping.
 Open *Scrape* panel and start scraping.
 A new popup window will open in which the scraper will load pages and extract data from them.
-After the scraping is done the popup window will close and you will receive a popup message.
-You can view the scraped data by opening *Browse* panel and export it by opening the *Export data as CSV panel*.
+After the scraping is done the popup window will close and you will be notified with a popup message.
+You can view the scraped data by opening *Browse* panel and export it by opening the *Export data as CSV* panel.

 [image-news-site]: images/scraping-a-site/news-site.png?raw=true